MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

     ech=... key65333=ex1 key65444=ex2 mandatory=key65444,ech

-In wire format, the keys are represented by their numeric values in network byte order, concatenated in ascending order.
+In wire format, the keys are represented by their numeric values in network byte order, concatenated in strictly increasing numeric order.

 This SvcParamKey is always automatically mandatory, and MUST NOT appear in its own value-list.
 Other automatically mandatory keys SHOULD NOT appear in the